DeepWiSe888/AIWiSeDoc/docs/FMCW&Camera/zed2_camera.md

 #### 5.1 Examples Overview
 * Img_depth.py - This sample shows how to capture images and depth sensing with OpenCV.
 It also shows how to save data in different formats.
 * Point_cloud.py - This sample shows how to capture a 3D point cloud and display with OpenGL.
 * SVO_Recording - This sample shows how to record and playback video files in SVO format.
-SVO files lets you use all the ZED SDK features without having a ZED connected
+SVO files lets you use all the ZED SDK features without hmp4ng a ZED connected
 #### 5.2 Img_depth.py
 &emsp; &emsp;This tutorial shows how to get the image and depth from the ZED SDK.
 The program will loop until 300 frames are grabbed.
 ```shell